CRJ offers a full continuum of alternative community justice programs.

 CRJ offers a wide array of skill building opportunities.
 Groups vary throughout the year and cover topics such as anger management, conflict resolution, impact on victims, self esteem, peer pressure, substance abuse and more.
 Individualized life skills instruction is available year-round.

 Time-limited, one-on-one mentoring services are offered to youth in need of positive adult role modeling and social skill development.
 Mentoring case managers typically work with a young person for 2 -3 months, then connect youth with long-term mentoring and recreational resources if needed.

-CRJ’s hosts a drop-in after school program Mondays through Thursdays for teens in grades 7 – 12.
+CRJ’s hosts a drop-in after school program Tuesdays, Wednesdays, and Thursdays for teens in grades 7 – 12.
 The Lounge provides a supportive environment for youth to gather after school to hang out, meet new friends, get help with homework, engage in activities or simply chat with a caring adult about their day.